(Effective Fall 2020)

 - identify building codes specific to both commercial and residential concrete including American Concrete Institute (ACI) testing for air, temperature and slump.

-- perform standard evaluations and provide recommendations for concrete strengths, reinforcement and thickness per specific application.
+- perform a standard evaluation and provide recommendations for concrete strengths, reinforcement and thickness per specific application.

 - design concrete mixes based on application and purpose.